 6 themed tours of the core exhibition

-Discover the History of Polish Jews (2 h)
+Discover the History of Polish Jews - a guided tour (2 h)

 From 19 Zamenhofa Street to 6 Anielewicza Street.
 A Time Travel Through the Muranów District – a guided tour (3 h: 2h core exhibition + 1h walking tour around the Museum)

-The Story of Polish Jews in the 20th century (1,5 h)
+The Story of Polish Jews in the 20th century - a walk with a guide (1,5 h)

-The Holocaust and the memory (two options to choose from: 1.5h spent almost entirely at the core exhibition space, 2h if we additionally take a walk outside the Museum walls)
+The Holocaust and the memory - a thematic walk with a guide (two options to choose from: 1.5h spent almost entirely at the core exhibition space, 2h if we additionally take a walk outside the Museum walls)

 We recommend this tour particularly to those who have already visited the core exhibition.
 Visitors view selected items through which they get acquainted with the Jewish holiday calendar.
 During the tour, they will learn how religious Jews observe Shabbat and other Jewish holidays.
 They will not only view, but also handle objects related to Jewish tradition.